 - Take one of the several grant writing classes offered by the School of Medicine;

 - Earn an additional degree in Master of Science in Clinical Investigation or Master of Public Health.

 Individuals who are entering internship with either a combined MD/PhD degree or an MD degree with a record of intensive research experience (e.g. those with research fellowship such as a Howard Hughes or Sarnoff fellowship during medical school) are eligible to apply.
 Successful applicants will exhibit commitment to a career as an academic physician-scientist.

-Interested applicants should apply through the Electronic Residency Application Service (ERAS) to the Duke Internal Medicine Residency Program (Please note that currently there is not a separate National Resident Matching Program Number for the PSTP track).
+Interested applicants should apply through the Electronic Residency Application Service (ERAS) to the Duke Internal Medicine Residency Program.
 Applicants who are invited for an interview will receive our supplemental application, where you can indicate interest in the PSTP as well as suggestions for potential faculty you would like to meet while visiting Duke.
 A letter of recommendation from the applicant’s principal research mentor is mandatory.
 Additional letters supporting the applicant’s research commitment and research potential also are encouraged.